opnfv/storperf/docs/testing/user/installation.rst

 StorPerf is delivered as a series of Docker containers managed by docker-compose.
 There are two possible methods for installation:

 #.
-Run container on bare metal
+Run the containers on bare metal
 #.
-Run container in a VM
+Run the containers in a VM

 Requirements: